inmagik/angular-webapp-starter/README.md

 ## Integration examples

-?? how to handle them ? plugins ?
+?? how to handle them ? "plugins" ?